Content Management Systems – The Best CMS Software For Your Business

 WordPress is definitely the most popular CMS platform.
 It hosts 33.5% of all websites online.
 This open-source platform is loved by businesses and independent bloggers alike because of its simplicity and usability.
 WordPress is the perfect software to build websites for those who are not tech-savvy, with its multitude of themes and plugins, that can be customised to achieve any look.
 Publishing, editing, and maintaining posts in WordPress is really simple.
 This MySQL and PHP based platform is free, however, it does require a domain name and/or web host.
 WordPress is inherently SEO friendly and its array of plugins can be utilized to further optimise the site.

 Joomla is another very popular open-source CMS platform.
 It is a free application that is driven by a volunteer support system.
 It is a great option for brands that aspire to create more custom posts.
-With its substantial range of extensions and templates, Joomla is the largest Content Management Softwares software platform available today.
+With its substantial range of extensions and templates, Joomla is the largest Content Management Systems platform available today.
 It also has the additional advantage of inbuilt multilingual support, reducing the need to add plugins to enable multiple languages to run on your website.
-Easy usability, an extensive set of tools and inexpensiveness makes it a widely utilised platform for government, corporate, social media and blogging websites.
+Easy usability, an extensive set of tools and inexpensiveness makes it a widely utilised platform for government, corporate, social media, and blogging websites.

-Hubspot is a paid all-in-one marketing platform.
+Hubspot is a paid all-in-one online marketing platform.
 It can be used to build customised websites, which are optimised for every device and user.
 It has tools that can help your company to manage SEO, landing pages, social media, email marketing, and web analytics.
 This cloud-based CMS and CRM platform has been designed to allow its users to market their services more effectively.
 With its multiple hubs, Hubspot optimises inbound marketing to generate better leads and increase ROI.

 Drupal, an open-source CMS platform, is completely free and has a huge number of community-contributed modules.
 Drupal is best suited for medium and large scale companies that have complex architecture, high volumes of traffic, heavy content, and require a higher level of security.
 Drupal has a very flexible system which offers custom post creation and management.
 It also provides advanced user management and includes multilingual support for your website.
 Drupal, with its strong backend framework, is recognised for its scalability and security.